 Field of view can impact the quality and immersion of a video by including more of the surroundings.

 If you are using your action camera for cycling safety, it will also include more of your surroundings and cover more angles of the road.

-PRO TIP : The wider the FoV, the more the video covers.
-Aim to have at least 120 degrees of view.
+Geek Tip : The wider the FoV, the more the video covers.
+Aim to have at least 120º of view.

-Ease of use in the context of action cameras refers more to how easy it is to use the bike camera while on the move or while wearing gloves.
-Whether you’re turning the camera on or off, take a still image or make quick changes while on the bike, the buttons have to be easily accessible.
+Ease of use in the context of action cameras refers more to how easy it is to use it while on the move or while wearing gloves.
+Whether you’re turning the camera on or off, take a still image, or make quick changes while on the bike, the buttons have to be easily accessible.

-Some action cameras come with hands-free operation or an optional remote such as those from GoPro.
+Some action cameras come with the hands-free operation or an optional remote such as those from GoPro.